 Stovies date way back to sometime during the 16th-18th centuries, when servants would used the leftovers of their employer’s dinner to create their own meals.

-In more recent history, excess meat from the Sunday roast as well as the dripping that collected in the roasting pan, was combined with potatoes and onions and stewed to create the Monday meal.
+In more recent history, excess meat from the Sunday roast as well as the fatty dripping that collected in the roasting pan was combined with potatoes and onions, and stewed to create the Monday meal.

 Nowadays Stovies are commonly served in pubs, inns and restaurants in Scotland.
 As well as being the dish of choice for many Scottish newly-weds at their wedding feast.